SCOPE OF THIS CHAPTER

 Self-harm in children is a safeguarding concern for families and Children's Services.

-Given that self-harm in primary school children is rare, whenever information comes to the attention of staff which suggests that a primary age child has self-harmed staff should give serious consideration to whether there are other underlying factors.
-Staff should consider whether abuse is causing the child to self-harm or whether the carer/child could be excusing injuries as self-inflicted.
+Self-harm in primary school children is less common.
+Whenever information comes to the attention of staff which suggests that a primary age child may have self-harmed, staff should consider whether abuse is causing the child to self-harm or whether the carer/child could be excusing non-accidental injuries as self-inflicted.
 All such cases must be discussed with children's social care.

 Even in those unusual cases where a primary age child is thought to have self-harmed it is important to recognise that this behaviour is an indicator of emotional distress and the child will need support to address this.
-Any pattern or repeated incidents of self-harm in primary age children requires specialist assessment of enquiries under section 47 of the Children Act 1989.
+Any pattern or repeated incidents of self-harm in primary age children specialist assessment and enquiries under Section 47 of the Children Act 1989.

 Abuse as a cause to self-harm should also be considered in assessments of secondary age children.